responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

 ## 1.1.
 Create new images for classification

 The most visual example of data augmentation is the way image classifiers are trained.
-To make them more robust and efficient, scientists have transform the input images to drastically increase the size of the training set (up to 2048 times).
+To make them more robust and efficient, scientists have transformed the input images to drastically increase the size of the training set (by up to 2048 times).

-The most used transformations
-are: random cropping and resizing, flipping, and color distortion.
+The most commonly used transformations are random cropping and resizing, flipping, and color distortion.
-This is now so common that it is done in a few lines in `pytorch` (cf next code snippet), and automatic recipes such as `AutoAugment`[^AutoAugment] are readily available to augment common datasets.
+This is now so common that it can be done in a few lines in `pytorch` (see next code snippet), and automatic recipes such as `AutoAugment`[^AutoAugment] are readily available to augment common datasets.